Japan Cherry Blossom Tours 2019

 the two weeks is completed with the journey back to Tokyo.

-Kyoto Kanazawa and Osaka before returning to Tokyo.
-This compact trip provides
+Kyoto, Kanazawa and Takayama before returning to Tokyo.
+This trip provides

 Classic Cherry Blossom Tour (Sunday 31st March to

 The peak period for cherry blossom viewing starts in Tokyo at the beginning of

 April, including some of the famous and popular viewing locations around the

 city before heading south to Hiroshima and the island Miyajima with its floating